Make webinars more interactive

 11. Prepare for the Unexpected

-Each webinar should be well thought out.
+Each webinar should be well-thought-out.
 Keep in mind that participants differ in their interests and characters.
 Some think positively, and others are biased and negative.

 Therefore, speakers should have several schemes in their reserve to resolve issues during a presentation, answer questions, defuse a situation and make the process interesting for each participant.